Skip to content

 The display property defines the type of the box which is used for an HTML element.

 With the display property we can override the initial value of an element.
 For example, a block-level element could be displayed as an inline element by specifying a value of "inline".
-An inline element does not accept the height and width properties.
-It will just ignore it.
+In older CSS specifications, an inline element did not accept the height and width properties to change its dimensions or line box height.
+However, modern CSS fully supports these properties on inline elements, and they do affect layout.

 In HTML, the default values of the display property are taken from the behaviors which are described in the HTML specifications or from the browser or user default stylesheet.
 On the other hand, the default value in XML is "inline".